Harry Potter and the Order of the Phoenix (film): Theatrical release

 The film was the third Harry Potter film to be given a simultaneous release in conventional theatres and IMAX.
 The IMAX release featured the full movie in 2D and the final 20 minutes of the film in 3D.
-According to estimates in March 2007, by Warner Bros., the film would debut on over 10,000 theatre screens during the summer.
+According to estimates in March 2007, by Warner Bros.
+Pictures, the film would debut on over 10,000 theatre screens during the summer.

 Previews of the film began in March 2007 in the Chicago area.
 Under tight security to prevent piracy, WB had security guards patrol the aisles, looking for cell phone cameras or small recording devices, at a preview in Japan.
 The world premiere took place in Tokyo, Japan on 28 June 2007.
 MySpace users could bring copies of their online profiles to gain free admission to sneak previews in eight different cities across the country on 28 June 2007.
 The UK premiere took place on 3 July 2007 in London's Odeon Leicester Square, during which author J. K. Rowling made a public appearance.
 The US premiere took place on 8 July in Los Angeles.
 After the premiere, the three young stars of the film series, Radcliffe, Grint, and Watson, were honoured with a ceremony where their handprints, footprints, and "wandprints" were placed in the cement in front of Grauman's Chinese Theatre.

 Originally, Warner Bros. set the Australian release date as 6 September 2007, nearly two months after the majority of other release dates.
 However, after complaints from the Australian community, including a petition garnering 2,000 signatures the date was pulled back to 11 July 2007.
 The release dates of the film in the UK and US were also moved back, both from 13 July, to 12 and 11 July, respectively.

 Even though the book is the longest in the series (over 700 pages), the film is 138 minutes long (2 hours and 18 minutes), the second shortest in the entire film series.